Use this guide to help make sure everything goes smoothly on moving day. Be sure to note items that can’t be moved or must be moved by your vendor.

 Attach completed decontamination forms to equipment if required

 Lab equipment contaminated with biological material, chemicals or radioisotopes must be decontaminated prior to being moved.
 Complete and affix the Notice of Laboratory Equipment Decontamination form to the equipment after completing the necessary procedures.
-Environmental Health and Safety (EH&S) has more information on decontamination procedures and advice on moving, sending to UW Surplus or disposing of chemicals.
+Get more lab moveout information from Environmental Health & Safety (EH&S) on decontamination procedures and advice on moving, sending to UW Surplus or disposing of chemicals.